Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-snydershivanda/README.md

 6. Configure a Database (MySQL):
-   Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html
+   Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html I have encountered problem when installing MySQL after downloading it  thus still working on it to ensure it is installed.

 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.